-Ever wondered why some small businesses grow over the years to become worldwide brands, while others remain redundant or even fail?
+Ever wondered why some small business or businesses grow over the years to become worldwide brands, while others remain redundant or even fail?

 While there are a number of contributing factors, at the end of the day, it all boils down to the abilities, decisions, and grit of the business owners.

 Are you in business to make some loose change (cash), or are you in the game with a higher purpose – to make great progress in your industry and play with the big boys and girls?
 If you choose the latter, this article is for you.
 Keep reading to discover the required puzzle piece.